UmerHA/UmerHA.github.io/index.md

 </div>

 You're the target audience of my blog, if (like my 6 months past self) you:
-- want to deeply understand cutting-edge AI topics to do hands-on research / implementation
+- want to deeply understand cutting-edge AI topics to do hands-on research / engineering
 - are an experienced coder
 - like to understand the full picture top-down